BELL HILL VINEYARD, New Zealand

 Viticulture

 The vineyard spans 2 hectares and follows a Burgundian model with high-density planting (9,090 to 11,363 vines per hectare) and low-to-the-ground vines.
 This approach, combined with biodynamic and organic practices, aims to produce Pinot Noir and Chardonnay wines that reflect the limestone-rich terroir.
 The vineyard's commitment to quality and terroir expression has earned it a reputation for producing some of New Zealand's most exceptional wines.
-With high density planting, adopting a Burgundian model, Organic and Biodynamic farming, manula work in the vineyard, the efforts they go to very much show in the wines.
+With high density planting, adopting a Burgundian model, Biogro Organic certified and Biodynamic farming, manual work in the vineyard, the efforts they go to very much show in the wines.
+Soils are mainly clay loam with some rocky, silt or sandy parts.

 Winemaking